Firebrand/codebasenotes/README.md

 ## Usage

+### Accessing CodebaseNotes

+- You can access CodebaseNotes by clicking on the "CodebaseNotes" icon in the Activity Bar.
+- Alternatively, use the keyboard shortcut:
+  - Windows/Linux: `Ctrl+Alt+C`
+  - macOS: `Cmd+Option+C`

 ### Viewing the Project Tree

 1. After installation, you'll see a new "CodebaseNotes" icon in the Activity Bar.
-2. Click on it to open the Project Tree view, which displays your project structure.
+2. Click on it or use the keyboard shortcut to open the Project Tree view, which displays your project structure.

 ### Adding/Editing Annotations